Implementation

 primaryAccountIdentifier

-1. Value is always empty for the very first push provisioning of the specific card.
-Empty value indicates that card can be added to Apple Pay.
+1. This value is always empty for the first push provisioning of a specific card.
+An empty value means the card can be added to Apple Pay.

-2. Users may have different passes installed on different paired devices (for example, on an iPhone and an Apple Watch).
-This property allows to filter out the devices that already contain a matching pass.
+2. Users may have different passes on different paired devices (iPhone and Apple Watch).
+This property lets you filter out devices that already have a matching pass.

-3. Once the value is fetched for a specific card app should cache primaryAccountIdentifier to avoid unnecessary MeaPushProvisioning.initializeOemTokenization calls every time when Add to Apple Wallet button should be shown or hidden.
+3. Once you get this value for a specific card, cache the primaryAccountIdentifier to avoid unnecessary MeaPushProvisioning.initializeOemTokenization calls when showing or hiding the Add to Apple Wallet button.

 let isPassLibraryAvailable = PKPassLibrary.isPassLibraryAvailable()